 Chronic pain in any part of your body can stop you from doing the simplest daily tasks, but leg pain is especially difficult due to its impact on mobility.
-If you deal with ongoing or recurring leg pain, the doctors at Garden State Pain Control can help with specialized treatments that target the source of your pain.
-Call one of their offices in Edison, Clifton, Hazlet, or Jersey City, New Jersey, or book an appointment online for a thorough consultation.
+If you deal with ongoing or recurring leg pain, the doctors at Garden State Pain & Orthopedics can help with specialized treatments that target the source of your pain.
+Call one of their offices in Edison, Clifton, Hazlet, Paramus, or Jersey City, New Jersey, or book an appointment online for a thorough consultation.

 Many patients develop leg pain due to trauma, injury, or overexertion.
 While this type of pain often resolves over time, it can develop into an ongoing, chronic pain that affects your ability to move.

 If your leg pain recurs and isn’t the result of an injury, it may be caused by an underlying condition such as:

 Sciatica refers to pain that begins in your lower spine where the sciatic nerve is pinched or damaged.
 The pain caused by the nerve compression follows the path of the nerve, which goes from the spine through your buttock and down your leg.
 As a result, you experience leg pain that can be excruciating.